huntdatacenter/docs/docs/administer-science/agreements/downloads.md

 [HUNT Cloud - External Kista Import Order](https://assets.hdc.ntnu.no/assets/agreements/hunt-cloud-external-kista-import-order.pdf) (pdf)

 Data space leaders and Data space compliance coordinators can request external kistas where collaborators outside HUNT Cloud can upload data to a kista reachable from a lab.
 The order is co-signed by the uploader outside HUNT Cloud.
-Read more about External kistas in our [FAQ transfer section](/faq/external-transfer/).

 ::: details Clarification of the form fields